-Chordoma survivor and advocate Susan Garbett gave an impassioned talk during last month’s Chordoma Community Conference at Northwestern Medicine in Chicago about her journey with chordoma and what it means to her to serve as a Peer Guide, helping other patients navigate this path.
+Chordoma survivor and advocate Susan Garbett gave an impassioned talk during our Chordoma Community Conference at Northwestern Medicine in Chicago in June 2019 about her journey with chordoma and what it means to her to serve as a Peer Guide, helping other patients navigate this path.
 The self-described optimist shared the story of her chordoma diagnosis and treatment and explained the incredible and unexpected impact of donating her tumor tissue to chordoma research.
 We’re so grateful that Susan is doing well and continuing to lend her time, her compassion, and her perspective to all of us in the chordoma community.

 Watch Susan’s powerful story and read the full transcript of her remarks below.